Why input from several specialties, not just one

 Pediatrics alone covers 4-5 sub-specialties relevant to your baby.
 Lactation needs IBCLC certification.
 Sleep medicine is its own subspecialty.
 OB-GYN matters for pregnancy and postpartum.
-We didn't want one generalist; we wanted depth across the full parenting timeline.
+We didn't want one generalist; we wanted depth across the full parenting timeline, with input from practicing clinicians in each area.

 Parents tracking this in real life consistently report that timing matters more than perfect execution.
-The aggregate patterns from Wermom's 50,000+ tracked babies confirm this clinical guidance — your baby may be on the early or late end of the normal range, and that's genuinely fine.
+Clinical guidance points in the same direction — your baby may be on the early or late end of the normal range, and that's genuinely fine.

-6 board-certified pediatricians covering general pediatrics, developmental pediatrics, pediatric sleep medicine, and adolescent transition.
-Their bios live on /team/.
+Practicing pediatricians inform our coverage of general pediatrics, developmental pediatrics, pediatric sleep medicine, and adolescent transition.
+Guidance is checked against AAP and CDC standards.

 Pediatric research over the last decade has clarified this picture significantly.
 Studies cited by the AAP and CDC describe a normal distribution with wider tails than older guidance suggested, which means more variation is healthy variation.
 Worry intensifies when patterns deviate sharply or persist beyond the documented windows.

-4 board-certified OB-GYNs covering pregnancy week-by-week guidance, high-risk pregnancy expertise, postpartum recovery, and reproductive endocrinology.
+Practicing OB-GYNs inform our pregnancy week-by-week guidance, high-risk pregnancy coverage, postpartum recovery, and reproductive health.
+Guidance is checked against ACOG and NHS standards.

 Practically: if you're reading this at 3am and anxious, the most reliable signals are duration, severity, and trajectory.
 A pattern that's resolving within the expected window is almost always developmental, not pathological.
 Log what you're seeing — a clear pattern over 3-5 days gives your pediatrician far more useful information than a panicked phone call.

-4 IBCLC-certified consultants covering breastfeeding, pumping, weaning, supply troubleshooting, and pediatric nutrition through age 2.
+IBCLC-certified consultants inform our coverage of breastfeeding, pumping, weaning, supply troubleshooting, and infant nutrition through age 2.

 When the Wermom medical advisor team reviews these patterns, the question they ask first is whether the trend is improving, plateauing, or worsening.
 Improving = wait.
 Plateauing or worsening past the expected window = call.
 This trajectory framing reduces both unnecessary visits and dangerous delays.